zjengjie/inbot-utils/README.md

 - Md5Stream: helper class to build up an md5 stream from an outputstream.
 Useful when generating e.g. ETags by serializing large object structures without buffering the entire thing in memory.
 - MiscUtils: equalsAny method that returns true if the first arg is equal to any of the remaining ones (varargs)
 - StrategyEvaluator: varargs and Optional based implementation of the strategy pattern
+- PatternEvaluator: lambda functions based implementation of matching a pattern and then doing something like you can in many functional languages.
 - IOUtils: helper methods to quickly work with streams and readers in a responsible way
 - Math: a few methods that are missing from java.lang.Math that are useful
 - MdcContext to have a way of temporarily adding attributes to the logging MDC with cleanup.
 MdcContext implements Closeable so you can use `try...finally`